AlexWendland/public-note/OMSCS/CS6250/Week 0 - Assumed knowledge.md

 Layer 2 takes the packet and adds a source and destination MAC address to make it a *frame*.

-This is moved onto layer two to be passed along to its destination.
+This is moved onto layer one to be passed along to its destination.

 The reverse process is called de-encapsulation.